EasyJellySniper/Async-Shadow-Mapping/README.md

 # Feature
 A simple project that demonstrates how to render with D3D12.
 <br>
 Rendering shadow maps completely on another thread for reducing main thread overhead.
+(No cascades, only one map.)
 <br>
 Bundles and indirect drawing are also implemented.
 <br>